jasonrudolph/keyboard/README.md

 2. In the "Change Key" tab, enable the "(S)uper (D)uper Mode" option.
    [[screenshot][keyremap4macbook-change-key-screenshot-02]]

+### Control SizeUp from the home row

+#### Goals

+- Quickly arrange and resize windows in common configurations, using keyboard shortcuts that are on or near the home row

+#### Making it happen

+1. Launch KeyRemap4MacBook.
+2. In the "Change Key" tab, enable the "SizeUp Mode" option.
+   [[screenshot][keyremap4macbook-change-key-screenshot-03]]

 ## TODO

 - Document usage of "Hyper" key